kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/feature_proposal_base.md

 ## Implement your idea

 You can now start implementing your idea.
-If your suggestion involves code, you can use [this guide][contribute-code] to walk you through the processof contributing code to {{ formal_name }}.
+If your suggestion involves code, you can use [this guide][contribute-code] to walk you through the process of contributing code to {{ formal_name }}.
 If your suggestion involves documentation, you can use [this guide][contribute-docs] instead.